Hiking

 - 162 m

-Loutre - Londres - Lamalou You have to say it out loud: Loutre - Londres - Lamalou.
-It almost sounds like a counting verse.
-But it"s not, it"s partly an explanation of the name Londres.
-No, not the cosmopolitan city on the Thames, which is called Londres in French.
-It"s the pretty country town of Saint-Martin-de-Londres, which lies in the Plaine de Londres, which in turn is overlooked by the Pic Saint-Loup.
-Etymology provides two explanations for "Londres".
-Firstly, Londres comes from the Celtic word Loundra, which means swamp, moor, reed.
-Or secondly from Loutre, which is the French word for otter.
-Both are understandable, as the Lamalou meanders through the plain before plunging into a gorge that we want to visit.
-The source of this river is hidden one kilometer east of the village of Notre-Dame-de-Londres.
-Somehow, it is also a sacred area.
-And if you pick up the book "Histoire de Saint-Martin-de-Londres" by Émile Bougette, you will find out why - it has to do with the Benedictine monastery of St-Guilhem-le-Désert.
-You can read everything else on Wikipedia, in around 30 languages.
-Including in Italian.
-There the otter is called Lontra.(Automatically translated by DeepL)
+Loutre – Londres – Lamalou.
+You have to say this out loud: Loutre – Londres – Lamalou.
+It almost sounds like a counting rhyme.
+But it isn't; it's partly an explanation for the name Londres.
+No, not the metropolis on the Thames, which is called Londres in French.
+But the pretty little town of Saint-Martin-de-Londres, located in the Plaine de Londres, which is dominated by the Pic Saint-Loup.
+Etymology offers two explanations for "Londres."
+First, Londres derives from the Celtic word Loundra, meaning swamp, marsh, or reedbed.
+Or second, from Loutre, the French word for otter.
+Both explanations are understandable, because the Lamalou River meanders through the plain before plunging into a gorge that we intend to visit.
+The source of this river is hidden a kilometer east of the village of Notre-Dame-de-Londres.
+It's also a kind of sacred region.
+And anyone who picks up Émile Bougette's book "Histoire de Saint-Martin-de-Londres" will find out why – it has to do with the Benedictine monastery of St-Guilhem-le-Désert.
+You can read more about it on Wikipedia, in about 30 languages.
+Including Italian, where the otter is called Lontra.

 Starting point: Le Pont de Masclac, 172 m, 2 km north of St-Martin-de-Londres on the D 986.
-Parking spaces to the left or right of the road.
-Be careful, the road is dangerous due to a blind bend.
-No U-turns!Requirements: Easy hike, but the rocks can be wet and slippery.
+Parking is available on either side of the road.
+Caution: the road is dangerous due to a blind bend.
+U-turns are prohibited!
+Requirements: Easy hike, but the rocks can be wet and slippery.

 A tour by:

-Rother Wanderführer Languedoc-Roussillon (Daniel Anker, Jacques Maubé)
+Rother Hiking Guide Languedoc-Roussillon (Daniel Anker, Jacques Maubé)